XYIAN/life-forge/README.md

 _Made with ❤️ and a touch of magic.
 Transform your daily routine into an adventure with Life Forge._

 **✨ Your journey to a better you starts with a single click. ✨**

+## Features

+- **Workouts:** Log, view, and analyze workouts with animated cards and charts
+- **Nutrition:** Track meals, macros, and calories with visual progress and ingredient selection
+- **Sleep:** Monitor sleep quality, stages, and trends
+- **Analytics:** Deep insights with multi-metric charts and performance overviews
+- **Dynamic Animations:** All sections feature smooth, modern transitions and effects

+## Tech Stack

+- Next.js 15.3+
+- TypeScript (strict mode)
+- PrimeReact, PrimeFlex, PrimeIcons
+- Chart.js, react-chartjs-2
+- anime.js for advanced UI animation
+- Tailwind CSS for utility-first styling

+## Development

+- Mobile-first, accessible, and highly interactive
+- All dashboard sections are modular and have their own nested routes
+- Animations and charts are reusable and extensible

+## Getting Started

+1. `npm install`
+2. `npm run dev`

+## License

+MIT